 Stranded Horseshoe Crabs

-What are Horseshoe Crabs, and Why do they Get Stranded?
+What are Horseshoe Crabs, and Why Do They Get Stranded?

 Horseshoe Crabs Can Become Stranded and Die

 During rough weather, up to 10% of crabs that approach the beach may become stranded.
-If stranded horseshoe crabs can be flipped back over before the heat of the day and make their way back to the water they may be able to survive.
+If stranded horseshoe crabs can be flipped back over before the heat of the day and make their way back to the water, they may be able to survive.

 How to Flip a Horseshoe Crab